dikortis/LetsTalkETC/Episodes/Episode_14.md

-real value you know and the fact that there's been a lot there's been a few things you know that are interesting in the etherium world and I follow them and tons of interesting prototypes and concepts and stuff like that it come out but as far as like working apps that are providing a significant service and value like we don't even really have the
+real value you know and the fact that there's been a lot there's been a few things you know that are interesting in the ethereum world and I follow them and tons of interesting prototypes and concepts and stuff like that it come out but as far as like working apps that are providing a significant service and value like we don't even really have the
-Satoshi dice of you know athyrium yet and you know that was like maybe not the most amazing innovative thing ever in the Bitcoin world but it was something
+Satoshi dice of you know ethereum yet and you know that was like maybe not the most amazing innovative thing ever in the Bitcoin world but it was something